Walk Your AS Off

 Do I have to do a certain number of steps every day?

 You can do as little or as many steps as you like at any time during May.
-It’s just about getting active.
-Whether you walk 50 steps or run 5,000, it all adds up to our collective team step total.
+It’s just about trying your best at being active, whatever that means for you.
+Whether you walk 50 steps or run 5,000, it all adds up to your collective team step total.

 I’m a wheelchair user – can I still join in?